nzhussup/RecommenderBackend/README.md

 - **Python-based microservices** for data processing and machine learning model management.
 - **Java-based microservices** for handling user and item data with a well-defined API.
+- **JWT Security / Role-based access control** for enhanced security in accessing the data
 - **Kubernetes deployment** configurations for scalability and service orchestration.
 - **Docker support** for containerization of all microservices.
 - **GitHub Actions CI/CD pipeline** for automated builds and deployments.